Either you or your partner has tested positive for HIV. Now you want to become pregnant. Is it an impossible dream?

-Doctors treat pregnant HIV-positive women with various medications, which can reduce mother-to-baby infection rates to less than 2%.
+Doctors treat pregnant HIV-positive women with various medications, which can reduce mother-to-baby infection rates.
 Delivering via Cesarean section might lower the risk even more under certain circumstances.
 There is additional protection by not breastfeeding and treating the infant with medications after birth.

 Factors contributing to the likelihood of a HIV-positive mother passing the infection to her child include: